cold war history: nicaragua and the sandinistas

 Were they fighting to dominate the Western hemisphere for the USSR or just get rid of Somoza?

 In a geopolitically significant yet small country, American interventionists spoke of the Wilsonian rule of law and sent troops to maintain economic order.
 To keep the peace, the US supported a stable strongman, whose autocracy, over time, fueled a leftist uprising.
-Consequently, what might have been a struggle for self-determination transformed into yet another Cold War battlefield.
+It soon turned into a Cold War battlefield.

 If the story feels familiar, it’s because it is, with parallels to Cuba and Vietnam.
-Yet Nicaragua is arguably the most instructive regional conflict due to its timing near the Cold War’s end and its long American relationship.
-It also reflects US foreign policy missteps in the 1980s, when the US failed to apply the lessons from Cuba and Vietnam.
+Yet Nicaragua is arguably the most instructive regional conflict in great power competition due to its timing near the Cold War’s end and its long American relationship.
+It also reflects American foreign policy thinking in the latter 20th century, when, arguably, the US repeated mistakes made in Cuba and Vietnam.
+Let’s review.

-On the heels of the disorder, Nicaragua’s nascent government requested the US to “guarantee with its forces security for the property of American citizens and to extend protection to all inhabitants of the Republic.”
-Marines landed in Nicaragua in 1912 and occupied the country to restore stability for the next twenty years, often subduing guerrilla movements.
+On the heels of the disorder, Nicaragua’s nascent government asked for American help.
+They requested the US to “guarantee with its forces security for the property of American citizens and to extend protection to all inhabitants of the Republic.”
+And so it was that Marines landed in Nicaragua in 1912 and occupied the country to restore stability for the next twenty years, often subduing guerrilla movements.
 The US finally withdrew under FDR’s “Good Neighborism” policy and entrusted leadership to the American-trained National Guard under the command of the Somoza family.

-Ironically, with the Cold War over, the FSLN won legitimate elections in 1990 and 2006, demonstrating a drive to self-determination.
-Sadly, the FSLN’s leader, Ortega, is now considered an autocrat by former FSLN leaders who seek to revolt again.
-Overall, the US erred in its interpretation of the Somoza-FSLN clash as a Cold War ideological struggle, repeating the mistakes of Cuba.
+Epilogue: Somewhat ironically, with the Cold War over, the FSLN won legitimate elections in 1990 and 2006, which could be interpreted as proof of a drive for self-determination all along (albeit socialist).
+Sadly, the FSLN’s leader, Ortega, is now considered an autocrat by the very FSLN leaders of the 1980s rebellion, who seek to revolt all over again.

 [1] Dana Munro, “Dollar Diplomacy in Nicaragua, 1909-1913,” The Hispanic American Historical Review 38, no. 2 (May 1958): 209–34.